joinpursuit/Pursuit-Core-Web/react_2/deployment/README.md

 Next, close your terminal, open a new terminal window, and type `which heroku`.
 You should see a directory.
 That's where your Heroku files are installed.

+## Step 2: Edit your Express app

+To start, we're all going to deploy a JSON api called [book-e](https://github.com/joinpursuit/Pursuit-Core-Web-book-e).
+It's already built, but we need to configure it to read some environment variables.
+Clone it down and `cd` to the directory.

 Then, go to your project's root folder in the terminal and throw out a quick:

 ```